arisorgcn/.github/profile/README.md

 ## Hi there 👋

-🙋‍ Our organization aims for sharing some programming skills and providing some useful projects or plugins for other programmer.
+🙋‍ Our organization aims for sharing some programming skills and providing some useful projects or plugins for other programmers.

 <!--